 About the School of Physical Therapy

 Since its inception in 1965, the faculty and staff have united in the commitment to produce competent and caring evidence-based physical therapists.
 The program is also noted for providing students with a strong founding in the core clinical sciences – cardiorespiratory, neurosciences and musculoskeletal physical therapy.
 Our entry level degree program in physical therapy has been acclaimed nationally for leadership in clinical education experiences in primary health.
-Recently, the School has added an emphasis on interprofessional education, aboriginal health, and self-directed learning.
-Add to this the collaborative and nurturing learning environment that we offer, and it is not a surprise that our graduates are successful health care professionals who collectively have won 20% of the awards offered by the national professional association despite consisting of just 5% of the membership.
+The School continues to add educational components that emphasize interprofessional education, aboriginal health, and self-directed learning.

 Place within the University of Saskatchewan Structure